 I remember thinking at the time: Get back to the chip shop, Anna, and all will be forgiven.

-It turns out I wasn't the only one disappointed.
-The rumour is that Liza Cody stopped writing Anna Lee mysteries because of the television movies.
-Evidently, the rights had already been purchased for any future novels.
-Unsatisfied with how previous books had been adapted, she said she wouldn't supply any more and decided to focus on other projects.
+It turns out I wasn’t the only one disappointed.
+The rumour is that Liza Cody stopped writing Anna Lee mysteries dead in their tracks because of the television movies, which she also saw as a major disappointment.
+Unfortunately, she had also sold the right to the producers for any future novels featuring Anna, and so pulled the plug on the whole series, saying that she wouldn’t supply any more and decided to focus on other projects.
 A regrettable but understandable decision.

-It's perhaps understandablre that the TV shows are no longer available, but the fact the novels, too, seem to have gone out of print is a crime.
-Seek them out -- they're well worth the hunt.
+That the TV shows are no longer available didn’t trouble me, but the fact the novels, too, seem to have gone out of print is a real crime.
+Seek them out — they’re well worth the hunt.

-LIn 1993, Cody started a second series, about lady wrestler, Eva Wylie, who made her debut in Bucket Nut, a novel in which Anna makes a cameo.
+Meanwhile, Cody did indeed start on another project: a new series, about lady wrestler and sometime detective Eva Wylie, who made her series debut in Bucket Nut (1992), a novel in which Anna makes a cameo.